Kevin Ceccon: Auto GP

 For the 2011 season, Ceccon graduated to the Auto GP championship, racing for Italian team Ombra Racing.
 He was eligible for the newly created Under 21 Trophy, which he won at the penultimate round of the season in Valencia.
 In doing so, he also secured a prize GP2 Series test.
 He currently leads the overall standings with one round of the series remaining, seven points ahead of DAMS driver Sergei Afanasiev.

 GP3 Series

 Ceccon moved to the GP3 Series for 2012, driving for Ocean Racing Technology.

-He returned to GP3 in 2014, replacing Christopher Höher at Jenzer Motorsport.
+Ceccon returned to GP3 in 2014, replacing Christopher Höher at Jenzer Motorsport.
 Despite only competing in four rounds out of nine, he finished fifteenth in the standings.

 Formula One

 Ceccon tested with Toro Rosso at the 2011 Abu Dhabi young driver test during the week after the Grand Prix there.
-He drove on the second day of the test (November 16), after Stefano Coletti drove on the first, and finished the day with the 10th fastest time, 4.620s behind Jean-Éric Vergne, who set the fastest time.
+He drove on the second day of the test (November 16), after Stefano Coletti drove on the first, and finished the day with the tenth fastest time, 4.620s behind Jean-Éric Vergne, who set the fastest time.